 6 reasons to go dry this February!

 If you’re reading this, you’ve made it through the holidays, and if you’re feeling saturated and foggy, you’re not alone.
-Too often, year-end indulging can overrun our minds and bodies, so that by the time the new year rolls in, everyone’s ready for change.
+Too often, the end of the year can overrun our minds and bodies, so that by the time the new year rolls in, everyone’s ready for change.

 1. You'll help people affected by cancer